Horizonik/VortexAttributes/README.md

 Due to the aforementioned hotbar limitation, the plugin iterates through all online players every few seconds and updates the text on their hotbar, which could cause some lag.

 ## Dependencies
-The plugin uses another plugin I made that handles plugin-to-player messages like hotbar pop ups or chat notifications.
-You can download VortexLogger here.
+- VortexLogger - Handles plugin-to-player messages like hotbar pop ups or chat notifications.
+[You can download VortexLogger here](https://github.com/Gemesil/VortexLogger/releases/tag/v1.0.0).